 The Best Keto Eggnog Recipe

 It's not the holidays without Eggnog.
-Enjoy keto eggnog this holiday season topped with whipped cream and maybe a shot of rum!
-Make this easy keto eggnog recipe and stay sugar free!
+Enjoy this keto eggnog topped with whipped cream and a shot of rum!
+Easy, sugar free, and ready in minutes.

 4 cups unsweetened, macadamia nut milk or other nut milk